Jbachtiger/ci-pp2-quizanaughts/README.md

   - The form has box shadowing on it and a black border around the input fields to make them stand out
   - The form uses placeholder text to prompt the user to fill out the fields and provide them with an example of what should be inputted
   - The form uses javascript once a user has clicked the submit button to display their details and message they have just inputted below the submit button
-  - This feedback is provided insteat of an action URL being sent and also thanks the player for their message and informs them that a member of the team will get back to them shortly
+  - This feedback is provided instead of an action URL being sent and also thanks the player for their message and informs them that a member of the team will get back to them shortly
+  - There is a home button below the submit button to take the user back to the main menu

   ![Contact Button](docs/feature-screenshots/contact-button.png)